kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 ## Performance tips

 ### Disable Kubernetes destinations
-Gloo Edge out of the box routes to upstreams.
-It can also route directly to Kubernetes destinations (bypassing upstreams).
-Upstreams is the recommended abstraction to which to route in VirtualServices, and you can disable the Kubernetes destinations with the `settings.disableKubernetesDestinations`.
-This saves on memory overhead so Gloo Edge pod doesn't cache both upstreams and Kubernetes destinations.
+Gloo Edge routes to upstreams by default, but it can alternatively be configured to bypass upstreams and route directly to Kubernetes destinations.
+Because routing to upstreams is the recommended configuration, you can disable the option to route to the Kubernetes destinations with the `settings.disableKubernetesDestinations: true` setting.
+This setting saves memory because the Gloo Edge pod doesn't cache both upstreams and Kubernetes destinations.

 You can set this value in the default `Settings` CR by adding the following content:
 ```yaml